 What and Where People Shop Online

-The statistics provided by NetComm Suisse identify fashion and accessories as the most commonly purchased products online, followed by transportation, events (tickets), holidays and books.
+The statistics provided by NetComm Suisse identify fashion and accessories as the most commonly purchased products online, followed by transportation, events (tickets), holidays, and books.
 According to the VSV, the top products shopped for online are home electronics, followed by fashion and shoes.
 The most popular sales channels, according to NetComm, are the online shop of a brand itself, sites of retailers who simultaneously have an online shop, and specialized websites for a specific type of product.
 Furthermore, digital newsletters and social networks prove very effective for customer engagement.

 The two biggest e-commerce platforms in Switzerland are currently Digitec Galaxus, followed by Zalando.
-Especially Zalando experienced remarkable growth over the last years, their sales having multiplied by seven since 2012.
+Especially Zalando experienced remarkable growth over the last years, their sales have multiplied by seven since 2012.
 Swiss customers spend above the average amount on purchases from Zalando compared to German and Austrian consumers (CS).

 Fashion and E-Commerce